cableguy99/docs/docs/general/faq.md

 The price is set by free market value, which at the time of this writting was ~$0.025

 #### When will TAO be listed on new exchanges?
-We do not discuss about exchange related questions due to the regulation.
-We will announce every exchange news on our official channels on due time.
+We do not discuss exchange listings due to regulation rules.
+We will announce exchange news on our official channels.

 Tao is currently traded on Alt.Market and QTrade.io

 #### Is TAO an ERC-20 token?
-No.  Since Mainnet, TAO has become the native coin of the Tao blockchain.
+No. TAO is the native coin of the Tao blockchain.

 #### What is a TRC1 token?
 A TRC1 token is a token which can be issued on the Tao blockchain.